 Planning, research, information gathering and more are ideal for the grid layout.
 You can also use manipulatives by organizing physical objects on a printed grid storyboard!

-For more ideas on how to use storyboards in your classroom, look through some of our teacher guides for activities, template storyboards, and more!Access to Storyboard That – If you haven't already click here to start your two week free trial of our educational edition.
+For more ideas on how to use storyboards in your classroom, look through some of our lesson plans for activities, template storyboards, and more!Access to Storyboard That – If you haven't already click here to start your two week free trial of our educational edition.

 Storyboard That is a fun tool for everyone in the classroom, but may be particularly useful for students on IEPs and 504 plans.
 Graphic organizers serve as a way to structure or guide a student's thinking.
 The grid layout is perfect for making charts and digital storytelling with a title cell.